-bazin, in all its sartorial glory: billowing swaths of starchy, stiff fabric, to make any regular person seem instantly regal (and, in the hot season, suspiciously insulated). it’s an Instant-Royalty sort of trick that nudges the back of your mind with thoughts like “Where’s he going?”
+Bazin, in all its sartorial glory: billowing swaths of starchy, stiff fabric, to make any regular person seem instantly regal (and, in the hot season, suspiciously insulated).
+Bazin is an Instant-Royalty sort of trick that nudges the back of your mind with thoughts like “Where’s he going?”
 “Who could she be?” and “What a handsome couple they make!”

-I hadn’t been to a bazin atelier, though I’d seen the flags of fabric clipped to clotheslines and flapping in the breeze from afar, until a friend asked me to take a few family photos at just such a spot. it was a brilliant idea, and played beautifully in photographs. here are a a few, mostly from the “B-roll.”
+I hadn’t been to a bazin atelier previously, though I’d seen the flags of fabric clipped to clotheslines and flapping in the breeze from afar.
+A friend asked me to take a few family photos at just such a spot; It was a brilliant idea, and played beautifully in photographs.
+Here are a a few, mostly from the “B-roll.”

-bazin is a Malian specialty, and ateliers pop up throughout the city and on its edges, behind markets, inside compounds, and in cramped residential neighborhoods. the women who dye work hard, bent at the waist over buckets of dark liquid, creating something akin to the most impressive tie-dye job you’ve ever seen, yielding a dignified stretch of fabric with haute couture potential. here’s a bit more on bazin and its economic impact.
+Bazin is a Malian specialty, and ateliers pop up throughout the city and on its edges, inside markets, in back alleys, and in cramped residential neighborhoods.
+The women who dye work hard, bent at the waist over buckets of dark liquid, creating something akin to the most impressive tie-dye job you’ve ever seen, yielding a dignified stretch of fabric with haute couture potential.
+Here’s a bit more on bazin and its economic impact.

 and then deep and aquatic blues …

 enough color to make your head spin, and bring out the best in your family portrait.